Community and Wider World

 We have close connections with the Dunblane Boys Brigade and the Queen Victoria School MAD (Make a Difference) group who host regular coffee mornings at St Mary’s.

-Members of St Mary’s are active in the Mother’s Union Forth Valley Branch and organise an annual collection for the women at HMP Stirling.
+Members of St Mary’s are active in the Mother’s Union Forth Valley Branch and organise collections for the women at HMP Stirling.
 We are an active member of the local Christian Aid organising group, taking our turn in hosting the Annual Christian Aid Service and supporting the Christian Aid Week Café and house-to-house collection.
 We also take part in campaigns and contribute to emergency collections whenever the need arises.
 Please keep an eye on our FaceBook page for more information.

 We are a dementia friendly church and support Dementia Friendly Dunblane.